-SA2 has discussed the matter during SA2#163 meeting and would like to provide the following feedback
+SA2 has discussed the matter during SA2#163 meeting and would like to provide the following feedback to SA

+It is needed to clarify what is the scope of MINT_Ph2_EPS work.

-It is up to SA2 to consider overall system aspects and the end-to-end call procedures.
-Therefore, SA2’s reviews are needed before the normative work for MINT_Ph2.
+SA2’s reviews on overall system aspects and the end-to-end call procedures are needed before the normative work for MINT_Ph2_EPS.

-It is up to SA whether SA agrees the working procedure for Release 19 MINT_Ph2 suggested by CT1, or not.

-At lease, in similar to working procedure done for Rel-17 MINT, when the study is completed, then CT1 should consult with SA and SA2 on how to proceed with normative work.

 2 Actions